 Congratulations on graduating from the University of South Carolina Upstate!
 Before or after you graduate, please read this list and take the appropriate actions to make sure your transition from USC Upstate is as smooth as possible.

-Your Student Email (Office 365) address will remain active for life after you graduate.
+Your Student Email (Office 365) address will remain active for as long as you keep regularly using it.
 If you do not graduate, your account will be disabled when you are no longer taking classes.

 Since Blackboard is based at USC Columbia, you will have access to Blackboard as long as your Columbia network username is active.
 For undergraduates, this is one year following graduation.
 For graduates, this is two years following graduation.